2011 NHL Winter Classic: Uniforms

 At the event, the teams wore vintage uniforms based on Reebok's "Edge" template.
 The visiting Capitals wore a replica of their inaugural 1974–75 white uniform which they wore through the 1994–95 season, with red helmets.
 The uniforms would remain the Capitals alternate until 2015, when they were replaced by their red counterpart.

 The Penguins wore new uniforms, based on those of their inaugural 1967–68 season; the navy and baby blue colors were reversed, and the jerseys featured a crest of their original skating penguin logo, in place of the diagonal letters.
-The jerseys would replace the team's previous throwbacks from the 2008 Winter Classic as their alternate uniforms, but would subsequently be dubbed the "Blue Jerseys of Doom" after Sidney Crosby suffering a career-altering concussion in the Winter Classic, which ended Crosby's season at the half-way mark.
+The jerseys would replace the team's previous throwbacks from the 2008 Winter Classic as their alternate uniforms, but would subsequently be dubbed the "Blue Jerseys of Doom" after Sidney Crosby suffering a severe concussion in the Winter Classic from an elbow to the head from Capitals' forward David Steckel, which ended Crosby's season at the half-way mark.
+He played the following game against the Tampa Bay Lightning but a hit from Lightning defenseman Victor Hedman took him out of the game and sidelined the rest of the season and most of the 2011–12 season.
 The bad luck with the jersey continued, as Crosby, Evgeni Malkin, and Jordan Staal all suffered injuries in other games wearing the uniforms.
 Three days after Crosby sustained a broken jaw wearing the blue jerseys in 2013, the uniform was permanently mothballed and the Penguins opted to wear their standard black uniforms in their remaining games they were scheduled to wear the blue jerseys.